 People need to reach the point of desire independently.
 As one of the most popular sayings in marketing goes, “Nobody likes being sold to.
 They like to buy, but not being sold to.”

-That’s why your sales funnel should go gently and create that feeling naturally.
+That’s why your ecommerce funnel should go gently and create that feeling naturally.
 For example, inbound marketing focuses on supplying valuable/ entertaining resources for the target audience to enjoy, which transfers into positive feelings for the brand and products as well.

 The Holy Grail.
 The end goal.
 What we’re all in it for.